LucasBehrendt/battleship/README.md

   - The reason for using `if __name__ == "__main__"` came from [this post](https://stackoverflow.com/questions/419163/)

-- The print board loop in print_board was taken from [this youtube video](https://www.youtube.com/watch?v=alJH_c9t4zw).
+- The print board loop in print_board was taken from [this YouTube video](https://www.youtube.com/watch?v=alJH_c9t4zw).

 - [W3Schools](https://www.w3schools.com/) helped with mainly syntax issues and was very helpful when something wasn't acting as expected.